hannobraun/notebooks/documentation/build-process.md

 Do not use the book press for this, or you'll glue the text block to the book press.

-## Strengthen the spine
+## Strengthen the spine and add the bookmark

-1. Cut off a piece of mull from the roll; length should be the length of the spine minus 20mm.
+1. Cut off ~240mm of bookmark ribbon.
+2. Cut off ~135mm of mull.
-2. Fold the piece of mull in half along the long axis, to mark its middle.
+3. Fold the piece of mull in half along the long axis, to mark its middle.

+The goal is to place the mull so that is is centered on top of the spine, along both axes.

-3. Apply glue to the spine of the text block.
+4. Apply glue to the spine of the text block, where the mull will go.

-It's probably a good idea to apply glue only where the mull will go, so no glue on each end of the spine, for 10mm to the edge.
-Then the bookmark can be glued onto the spine, without being glued right up to the edge of the spine.
-Meaning the text block can be cut to size later, without damaging the bookmark.

-I didn't do it like that for notebook #3, and it caused all kinds of problems.
+5. Place bookmark ribbon on the spine, coming from a shorter edge.

+~10mm of the bookmark ribbon should stick into the glued area.

+6. Use the brush to press the bookmark ribbon into the glue.
-4. Place the piece of mull on the spine, so the middle of the spine and the middle of the mull line up along their long axes.
+7. Place the mull on the spine, so it is centered along both axes.
-5. Apply more glue on the outside of the mull.
+8. Apply glue to the mull, where it touches the spine.

 Use the brush to push the mull onto the spine, so there are no creases.

-6. Once the mull is fixed to the spine, glue the rest of the mull to the outside of the text block.
-Flatten it with the brush to prevent creases.
+9. Glue one flap of the mull onto the respective end page.

+Again, use the brush to prevent creases in the mull.

+10. Repeat with the other flap.
-7. Apply enough glue, so the mesh structure of the mull is almost not visible any more.
+11. Keep applying glue, until the mesh structure is almost not visible any more.
-8. Let it dry for 30 minutes.
+12. Let it dry for 30 minutes.

 ## Add the cover